MStuart90/Point-of-Responsibility-Database/README.md

 ## Description:
-    An app that makes the task of reporting
+    An app that makes the task of reporting intellectual property abuse easy.

 ## User Story:
-    As a person who want to report
+    As a person who wants to report intellectual property abuse needs to know where to report.
+This database mades it easy to find points of responsibility.

 ## What command should be run to install dependencies?
     npm i